Analysis | What to watch for when Trump and Biden get questions on ‘race and violence in our cities’

-The topic is fraught with land mines for two White men in their 70s, as well as for Wallace, who is also a white man in his 70s and who already stepped on one by combining the topics into one bucket.
-It also contains some opportunity for the candidates to make their case to the voters who are still undecided or could change their minds.
+The topic is fraught with land mines for two White men in their 70s, as well as for Wallace, also a White man in his 70s and who already stepped on one by combining the topics into one bucket.
+It also contains some opportunity for the candidates to make their case to the voters who are undecided or could change their minds.

 The key to success in November for both candidates could come down to who is most effective at turning out his base while nipping away at his opponent’s support on the margins.
 One way to do that — especially during a pandemic that has significantly decreased the opportunities that candidates have had to connect with their voters — is during debates.